 Virgin | 85 years at the time of completion.
 If it's less, we require it to be extended on or before completion. |

-An example of a Lease Extension decision for a Victoria Docks flat is 46 Credon Road in January 2014.
-On 11 September 2013 Deputy District Judge Price sitting at the Bow County Court made a vesting order that the freeholder surrender his lease and be granted a new lease of the Premises on such terms as may be determined by the First Tier Tribunal (Property Chamber).The appropriate sum as concluded by the Tribunal was £7225 This case was in relation to 1 flat.
-The unexpired term as at the valuation date was 69.77 years.
+An example of a Lease Extension decision for a Victoria Docks property is 46 Credon Road in January 2014.
+On 11 September 2013 Deputy District Judge Price sitting at the Bow County Court made a vesting order that the freeholder surrender his lease and be granted a new lease of the Premises on such terms as may be determined by the First Tier Tribunal (Property Chamber).The appropriate sum as concluded by the Tribunal was £7225 This case related to 1 flat.
+The unexpired lease term was 69.77 years.